Juston Burris: New York Jets

-Cleveland Browns
+Cleveland Browns (first stint)

 Burris was signed off the Jets' practice squad by the Cleveland Browns on November 7, 2018.

 On April 1, 2019, Burris re-signed with the Browns.
-He was waived on September 1, 2019.
+He was waived on September 1.

 Oakland Raiders

 On September 13, 2019, Burris signed with the Oakland Raiders, but was waived six days later.

 Cleveland Browns (second stint)

-Burris was claimed off waivers by the Cleveland Browns on September 20, 2019.
+Burris was claimed off waivers by the Browns on September 20, 2019.

-In week 11 against the Pittsburgh Steelers on Thursday Night Football, Burris sacked Mason Rudolph once and intercepted a pass thrown by Rudolph in the 21–7 win.
+In Week 11 against the Pittsburgh Steelers on Thursday Night Football, Burris sacked Mason Rudolph once and intercepted a pass thrown by Rudolph in the 21–7 win.

 Carolina Panthers

 On March 20, 2020, Burris signed a two-year, $8 million contract with the Carolina Panthers.
-He was named the Panthers starting safety to start the season.
-He started the first six games before suffering a ribs injury in Week 6.
-He was placed on injured reserve on October 20, 2020.
-He was activated on November 14, 2020.
+He was named the Panthers' starting safety to start the season.
+He started the first six games before suffering an injury to his ribs in Week 6.
+He was placed on injured reserve on October 20.
+He was activated on November 14.

-Burris entered the 2021 season as the Panthers starting strong safety.
+Burris entered the 2021 season as the Panthers' starting strong safety.
 He was placed on injured reserve on September 28, 2021.
 He was activated on November 13.

 On March 24, 2022, Burris re-signed with the Panthers on a one-year deal.
-He was released on August 30, 2022 and signed to the practice squad the next day.
+He was released on August 30 and signed to the practice squad the next day.
 He was promoted to the active roster on October 5.